 Welcome back, students!

-We hope you enjoyed your winter break.
-University Health Services (UHS) is here to support your health and well-being.
-Here are a few reminders to help get your semester off to a healthy start.
+We hope you enjoyed winter break and found time to rest and reset.
+University Health Services (UHS) is here to support your health and wellbeing.
+Here are a few reminders to help get your spring semester off to healthier start.

 Be a caring community member